jbreizh/imagepainting2/README.md

 * Tweak the ESP8266 to max out its possibility.
 For exemple, for the Wemos D1, the CPU can be set to 160Mhz and the FS to 3MB.

-* Flash ImagePainting from the Arduino IDE.
+* Flash ImagePainting2 from the Arduino IDE.

 * Upload the data by clicking to "ESP8266 LittleFS Data Upload".

-### Install the app

-The compile app (currently for android) can be find in /android/release.
-This app is compile for AP use as the http://192.168.1.1 is hardcoded.
-If you need to permanently change this IP (or you don't trust me), you can compile the source with [PhoneGap](https://phonegap.com/).

-## Use ImagePainting
+## Use ImagePainting2

+There is two frontend call "Simple" and "Smartphone" that can be find inside /FrontEnd :

+* **Simple :** This is the default frontend as it take less memory space on the ESP8266.
+* **Smartphone :** This is nicer frontend for smartphone screen that use [Onsen Ui](https://onsen.io/) but it take more memory space on the ESP8266.

+To change the frontend, simply copy the content of "/FrontEnd/Simple" or "/FrontEnd/Smartphone" inside "/ESP8266/imagePainting2/data" and upload the data by clicking to "ESP8266 LittleFS Data Upload".

-I will explain the use from the android app as it is the recommand way to use ImagePainting.
-I consider the webpage as legacy and i strongly recommand the app.
-You can delete index.html and title.png from the data file, if you plan to use the app.
+I will explain the use from the fontend call "Simple" as it is the default frontend of ImagePainting2.

 ### Actions screen